Drizzt navigates a winding path littered with secrets and lies in this suspenseful conclusion to the Neverwinter Saga.

 The Pirate King is the second book in the Transitions trilogy and the twenty-first installment in the Legend of Drizzt series.

-The war against the orcs is far from over in this opening installment of the Transitions series.
+The newfound and fragile peace between the orcs and the dwarves is tested in this first installment of the Transitions Trilogy

 The end of winter is near, and it seems the uneasy peace between the dwarves of Mithral Hall and the orcs of the newly established Kingdom of Many-Arrows will not last long.
 The orc tribes united under Obould are splintering, with some seeking to establish an alliance with a clan of half ogres-half orcs.
-Drizzt, too, feels himself torn apart, unsure which of the Companions needs him most: As Catti-brie recovers from a serious injury, Wulfgar mourns the death of his wife.
-Together, the broken pair leaves Mithral Hall for Silverymoon, hoping to find a trail that leads to Wulfgar’s lost adopted daughter.
+Drizzt, too, feels himself torn apart, unsure which of the Companions needs him most: Catti-brie who is recovering from a serious injury or Wulfgar as he mourns the death of his wife.
+Together, Wulfgar and Catti-brie leave Mithral Hall for Silverymoon, hoping to find a trail that leads to Wulfgar’s lost adopted daughter.
 Meanwhile, Bruenor begins his own desperate search.
 Determined to end the war that nearly cost him his life and everything he has built, he will stop at nothing until he finds the ancient dwarven city of Gauntlgrym.

 But to truly end the war, drastic changes must be made.
 Powerful individuals on both sides may have to alter the way they see each other—and perhaps even talk to one another—for it will take more than swords and axes to bring a lasting peace to the Spine of the World.